What is Accounts Receivable Management?

 The accounts receivable process involves several steps, including:

-companies use a variety of methods to track and manage their accounts receivable, including specialized software, spreadsheets, and handwritten ledgers.
+Companies use various methods to track and manage their accounts receivable, including specialized software, spreadsheets, and handwritten ledgers.

 However, the most important part of the process is ensuring that all payments are tracked and recorded in the accounting system.